Does Weight Matter in a Fight? | Explained

 Nurmagomedov would use his dominant chain wrestling and grappling to overwhelm every one of his opponents.

 When McGregor competed in and ran through the Featherweight division, he would walk around at 171 lbs in between fights.
-This means that in order to make the Featherweight limit of 145 lbs, he would have to cut around 25 lbs.
+This means that to make the Featherweight limit of 145 lbs, he would have to cut around 25 lbs.

 A size and height advantage was a big reason why McGregor was able to go undefeated through the Featherweight division on the way to becoming the Featherweight champion.